Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Abstract

 \section{Abstract}

-Positively curved Alexandrov spaces of dimension $4$ with an isometric circle action are classified up to equivariant homeomorphism, subject to a certain additional condition on the infinitesimal geometry near fixed points which we conjecture is always satisfied.
+We classify positively curved Alexandrov spaces of dimension $4$ with an isometric circle action up to equivariant homeomorphism, subject to a certain additional condition on the infinitesimal geometry near fixed points which we conjecture is always satisfied.

-As a corollary, positively curved Riemannian orbifolds of dimension $4$ with an isometric circle action are also classified.
+As a corollary, we also classify positively curved Riemannian orbifolds of dimension $4$ with an isometric circle action.